AlexutzuSxft/alexutzusxft/README.md

   - `Sylva`: a custom programming language 🧬
   - `sxft.hub`: a modern hacking toolkit 🔍
   - `Chatly`: an AI assistant based on multiple Ollama Models 🤖
-- 🎯 Goal: Become a multi-millionaire by 18 through software, trading, and innovation.

 ---